 The conference is divided into thematic streams, each coordinated by different researchers and with separate calls for papers, included in this document.
 We welcome paper proposals that respond to the particular streams below.
 In addition, papers may be proposed as part of a general stream, i.e. with no specific stream in mind.
 Spanning a range of broad themes, these streams provide the impetus for new points of dialogue.

-Please send proposals for 20 minute papers or presentations, with the relevant stream indicated in the subject line, to email@example.com.
-Submissions should be no more than 250 words and should be received by the deadline of MONDAY 16 MARCH 2015.
+Please send paper/presentation proposals with the relevant stream indicated in the subject line to paper–firstname.lastname@example.org.
+Submissions should be no more than 250 words and should be received by the 31 March 2017.

 Participation is free (though registration will be required).